Companions’ testimony contradicts Ocean City police officers who shot Black teen with Taser

 She said other officers converged quickly.

 “All the officers were running up around him,” Ewing said.
-“There wasn’t much time in between, and then they were all yelling, and they told him to — there was like so many commands going at once.”
+“There wasn’t much time in between, and then they were all yelling … There was like so many commands going at once.”

 She said the officers were yelling for Griffin to remove his backpack and get on the ground.
 She said the officers hadn’t asked Griffin to identify himself.
 She testified that no more than 20 seconds passed between when officers approached Griffin and when he was shot with the Taser.